Zebra (Year 6)

 We practice spellings three times a week using Spelling Shed and our current English scheme, with a weekly ‘Hive’ challenge to check children’s progress.
 Three times a week, we also complete whole class reading, where we read a text together and answer comprehension-style questions.
 Children will develop their grammar knowledge daily using our current English scheme, and are looking at a range of different key stage 2 concepts.

+During the summer term, both before and after SATs, the children will be reviewing the following mathematical topics: place value and number, fractions, decimals, percentages, algebra, measurement, geometry, ratio and proportion, and statistics.
 Children need to ensure that they can recall their times tables fluently, which is believed to be essential for future success in mathematics.
 Children would benefit from using Times Table Rock Stars to help continue to progress: this can be accessed from home.
 If your child has forgotten their log-in details, please make us aware

 Our other topics are:

-History - The Maya
+History - Local study

 Music - Charanga

 Please remember that homework is handed out on a Wednesday to be returned by Tuesday, and will be marked as a whole class.
 This will be mathematics and comprehension, alongside spellings, reading and times tables practice.
-On a Thursday, children need to bring in their Buster Book Club bookmark, as if they read and have their bookmark signed, they might even win extra playtime
+On a Thursday, children need to bring in their Buster Book Club bookmark, as if they read and have their bookmark signed, they might even win extra playtime.

 Isle of Wight